-Simplicity Vs accuracy: – Engineering is all about trade off among different conflicting requirements.
+Engineering is all about trade-offs among different conflicting requirements.
 Simplicity and accuracy are such two parameters.
 Hence judiciously they should be chosen as per specific application.

-Differential equation model and Transfer Function model: – As a general assumption that is all ready mentioned- All the systems considered in this technique are essentially Linear, Time Invariant system (commonly known as LTI) with Lumped parameters.
+As a general assumption that is already mentioned- All the systems considered in this technique are essentially Linear, Time Invariant system (commonly known as LTI) with Lumped parameters.

 By applying the laws of physics that govern the dynamics of the system we are able to find a set of differential equations.
 For mechanical systems such laws are Newton’s laws of motion and for electrical systems such laws are KCL & KVL.
 Since we have assumed that system parameters are lumped these set of equations are ordinary differential equations (ODE) and assumption of Linear System makes these equations linear in nature.
 Thus we finally get a set of linear ordinary differential equations for a LTI lumped parameter by applying general laws of physics.